jdcloudcom/en/documentation/Management/DevOps/Getting-Started/Create-Compilejob.md

 - Code Branch: Please complete master
 - Image Construction: official library/maven 3.5.0-jdk-8u20
 - Construction Method: Support build.sh
-- Trigger conditions: construct manually or trigger compilation construction automatically when submitting codes to branch(es)
+- Trigger conditions: construct manually
-- Revision rules: provide revision naming rules and archive them to the revision library
+- Revision rules: revision naming rules
 - Upload position for construction: Please select the position as the same as that of the Virtual Machines.

 Here, it also supports to set construction parameters, message notification, webhook, LFS, cache compilation workspace and other functions